 Suggested dish: roasted wild pheasant breast with pistachio stuffing on Champagne sauerkraut

-The largest privately owned cruise line in the world, MSC Cruises has an extraordinary line-up of world-renowned chefs, including Jean-Philippe Maury, one of the best pastry chefs in France; Carlo Cracco, who has two Michelin stars; and Roy Yamaguchi and Jereme Leung.
+The largest privately owned cruise line in the world, MSC Cruises has an extraordinary line-up of world-renowned chefs, including Jean-Philippe Maury, one of the best pastry chefs in France; Ramon Freixa, who is a Michelin-starred chef; and Roy Yamaguchi and Jereme Leung.
 The company says that these collaborations with award-winning chefs are one of their ways to make sure that everything on board is superb.

-Suggested dish: anything on the menu of Eataly is delicious
+Suggested dish: anything on the menu of luxurious Ocean Cay is phenomenal

 Royal Caribbean’s Quantum of the Seas is the ship for you if you’re into mouthwatering (and even experimental) food.
-This is the ship that makes Royal Caribbean one of the best cruise lines for foodies and fine dining.
+This is one of the cutting-edge ships that make Royal Caribbean one of the best cruise lines for food and fine dining.

 One of the most revolutionary cruise ships that currently sail the seas, Quantum of the Seas has no fewer than fifteen restaurants.
 There’s a bionic bar—where actual robots mix your cocktails!—and a sushi restaurant, while the Chef’s Table offers a superb private five-course dining experience.

 What you should focus on, however, are the restaurants owned by famous British chef Jamie Oliver and renowned Miami chef Michael Schwartz.
-Another highly recommended venue is the Wonderland Imaginative Cuisine, where you can try experimental dishes.
+Another highly recommended venue is Izumi, a superb Japanese restaurant offering guests an exotic East Asian dining experience.